-- The use of loud, abusive, profane, obscene language/materials, either oral or written (including racial comments) electronic messages, gestures, objects, or pictures which are disrespectful or socially unacceptable. - Cheating or plagiarism in any form (see "Academic Integrity" statement). - Giving false information for the purpose of deception, including forgery, alteration or misuse of records. - Possession of weapons or explosives of any kind. - The verbal or non-verbal refusal to comply with school rules or directions from school staff, refusal to identify one's self or disrespectful behavior toward school personnel on or off campus. - 6.
-The intentional destruction, damage, or defacement of public or private property without consent of the owner or the person having custody or control of it. - Any act that substantially disrupts the orderly conduct of a school function, the orderly learning environment, or poses a threat to the health, safety and/or welfare of students, staff, or others. - 8.
-Using, possessing, being under the influence of or having a positive drug test for any controlled drug, illegal, or narcotic substance or any substances represented to be a drug, narcotic, or controlled substance.
-The student or substance may be subject to testing. - 9.
+- The use of loud, abusive, profane, obscene language/materials, either oral or written (including racial comments) electronic messages, gestures, objects, or pictures which are disrespectful or socially unacceptable. - 2.
+Cheating or plagiarism in any form (see "Academic Integrity" statement). - Giving false information for the purpose of deception, including forgery, alteration or misuse of records. - 4.
+Logging in or out of the attendance computer for another student or having another student log in or out for one's self. - Possession of weapons or explosives of any kind. - The verbal or non-verbal refusal to comply with school rules or directions from school staff, refusal to identify one's self or disrespectful behavior toward school personnel on or off campus. - 7.
+The intentional destruction, damage, or defacement of public or private property without consent of the owner or the person having custody or control of it. - Any act that substantially disrupts the orderly conduct of a school function, the orderly learning environment, or poses a threat to the health, safety and/or welfare of students, staff, or others. - Using, possessing, being under the influence of or having a positive drug test for any controlled drug, illegal, or narcotic substance or any substances represented to be a drug, narcotic, or controlled substance.
+The student or substance may be subject to testing. - 10.
 Any willful and/or deliberate act committed with the intention of promoting sexual favors, or any lewd or lascivious act.
-Any unsolicited sexual proposal or offensive touching of another person, or any act of indecent exposure or obscenities such as telephone calls or other communication are included under this heading, as well as, the unlawful manufacturing, publishing, selling, buying, or possessing materials, such as literature or photographs. - 10.
+Any unsolicited sexual proposal or offensive touching of another person, or any act of indecent exposure or obscenities such as telephone calls or other communication are included under this heading, as well as, the unlawful manufacturing, publishing, selling, buying, or possessing materials, such as literature or photographs. - 11.
 Placing another person in fear of bodily harm through verbal threats with or without displaying a weapon or subjecting the person to actual physical attack.
 Hazing and extortion are considered under this heading.
-Threats and implied threats, verbal or written, even if within an academic assignment or stated in humor, will be taken as an actual threat.
+Threats and implied threats, verbal or written, even if

-- The use of tobacco products at any LTC location. - Inappropriate use of electronic communication devices on campus.
-This includes the possession and/or use of cell phones or other electronic devices during a test or assessment.
+- within an academic assignment or stated in humor, will be taken as an actual threat. - The use of tobacco products at any LTC location. - 13.
+Inappropriate use of electronic communication devices on campus.
+This includes the possession and/or use of cell phones, smart watches, or other electronic devices during a test or assessment.